Russian spy mystery deepens as daughter confirmed as second victim

-(CNN)The woman found unconscious on a shopping center bench next to a former Russian double agent is his daughter, a source told CNN on Tuesday.
+(CNN)A woman found unconscious on a shopping center bench in southern England next to a Russian former double agent is his daughter, a source told CNN on Tuesday.

-Sergei Skripal -- a 66-year-old ex-Russian military official who was convicted of spying for the UK -- and his 33-year-old daughter Yulia, who was visiting him from Russia, are critically ill in a UK hospital after "suspected exposure to an unknown substance" Sunday.
+Sergei Skripal, 66, a former Russian military official convicted of spying for the UK, and his daughter, Yulia, 33, who was visiting from Russia, are critically ill in a UK hospital after "suspected exposure to an unknown substance."

-British counter-terrorism police are assisting a local police investigation into how the pair ended up slumped on a bench in the southern English city of Salisbury.
+British counterterrorism police are investigating how the pair ended up slumped on a bench Sunday in Salisbury, England.

-Police had previously said the incident was not being treated as terrorism.
-On Tuesday, top UK officer Mark Rowley told BBC Radio 4's Today program that counter-terrorism police would be working with Wiltshire police to "get to the bottom of what caused this."
+The incident has not been declared terrorism.
+But due to the unusual circumstances, the specialized counterterrorism unit will lead the investigation, London's Metropolitan Police said Tuesday.

-Skripal was previously convicted in Russia of spying for Britain before being granted refuge in the UK after a high-profile spy swap between the US and Russia in 2010.
+Skripal was convicted in Russia of spying for Britain before being granted refuge in the UK after a high-profile spy swap between the United States and Russia in 2010.

-Salisbury, perhaps best known as the stopping-off point for tourists visiting nearby Stonehenge, has since become the unlikely center of an extensive police probe into the mysterious circumstances around how Skripal and his daughter fell ill.
+Salisbury, perhaps best known as the stopping-off point for tourists visiting nearby Stonehenge, has become the unlikely center of an extensive police probe into the mysterious circumstances around how Skripal and his daughter fell ill.

-The pair were found on a bench in an unremarkable outdoor shopping complex, surrounded by a handful of British chain eateries, including the Italian restaurant Zizzi, which was closed as part of the inquiry.
+The pair were found on a bench in an unremarkable outdoor shopping complex, surrounded by a handful of chain eateries, including the Italian restaurant Zizzi, which was closed as part of the inquiry.

-Images taken outside the restaurant on Monday night showed investigators in anti-contamination suits searching the premises.
+Images taken outside the restaurant Monday night showed investigators in anti-contamination suits searching the premises.
 Authorities have declined to name the substance to which the pair were exposed.

+A small number of emergency services personnel were treated immediately afterward, local police said Tuesday.
+One of them remains in the hospital.

-Local resident Freya Church described seeing the pair on the bench appearing "out of it."
+Salisbury resident Freya Church described seeing the pair on the bench appearing "out of it."

 "She sort of leant in on him, it looked like she'd passed out maybe.
 He was doing some strange hand movements, looking up to the sky," Church told Reuters on Monday.